 The Bank considers loans to be past due once contractually agreed payments on principal and/or interest remain unpaid by the borrower.
-Gnerally the Bank distinguishes between loans that are less than 90 days past due and loans being more than 90 days past due.
+Generally the Bank distinguishes between loans that are less than three (3) months past due and loans being past due for three (3) months or more.